hodaka0714/FacebookFriendsAnalyser/README.md

 With MacOS
- ・Use Terminal and go to the downloaded directory (using cd Desktop etc..).
+  1. Use Terminal and go to the downloaded directory (using cd Desktop etc..).
- ・In the directory named 'FacebookFriendsAnalyser-master', type "python3 FacebookFriendsAnalyser.py".
+  2. In the directory named 'FacebookFriendsAnalyser-master', type "python3 FacebookFriendsAnalyser.py".
- ・Then type the name of the file which you pasted the source code after 'Type the name of the file:'.
+  3. Then type the name of the file which you pasted the source code after 'Type the name of the file:'.
- ・Then the outcome shows up.
+  4. Then the outcome shows up.